Use the Root Inport Mapper tool to import, visualize, and map signal and bus data to root-level inports.

 In the Import dialog box, specify a MAT-file to save signals to.
 For this example, use the default.

-the data variables.
-Then click the check boxes for the
+click the check boxes for the

 Although in this example you select all the signals, you can select a subset of signals.